 From the 1920s until her death in 2002, Queen Elizabeth the Queen Mother had endeared herself to the public for her ready smile and chic fashion sense.
 She was the power behind the throne, a familiar figure that has kept the British Royal Family popular through the years.
-Let us celebrate the life of Queen Elizabeth II, forevermore Great Britain's eternally smiling queen.
+Let us celebrate the life of Queen Elizabeth the Queen Mother, forevermore Great Britain's eternally smiling queen.

 Her life spanned the reign of six monarchs.
 Born on August 4, 1900, when Queen Victoria was still on the throne, she lived through the reign of six monarchs (Queen Victoria, King Edward VII, King George V, King Edward VII, King George VI and Queen Elizabeth II).

 She was born into the nobility.
 Her father was Claude Bowes-Lyon, then Lord Glamis, who succeeded as Earl of Strathmore and Kinghorne in 1904.
 Her mother, Cecilia Nina Cavendish-Bentinck, was the eldest daughter of Reverend Charles Cavendish-Bentinck, a grandson of the 3rd Duke of Portland.

 |A young Elizabeth Bowes-Lyon with her younger brother, David.|

 Her birthplace is still disputed.
 There were those who believed that was born in her parents’ London home, while many also believe that she was born on a horse-drawn ambulance.

 She was called “Imp” or “Merry Mischief” when she was a child.
 She was particularly close to his youngest brother, David, and their favorite pastime was “repelling raiders.”
 They would welcome guests at the family home, Glamis Castle, with cascades of cold water above them , tipped on the unknowing visitors by Elizabeth and David who claimed they were “manning” the towers to ward off invaders.

 |The official engagement photo of Albert, Duke of York and Lady Elizabeth Bowes-Lyon.|

 She was a close friend to Mary, Princess Royal.
 Mary was the only sister of Elizabeth's future husband, Albert, Duke of York.
 Elizabeth.
 Elizabeth was one of Mary’s bridesmaids when she married Viscount Lascelles (later the Earl of Harewood).